tangentsoft/pidp8i/README-throttle.md

 PDP-8 CPU simulator.
 It does not affect the speed of I/O operations.

 The only I/O channel you can throttle in the same way is a serial terminal by purposely choosing a slower bit rate for it than the maximum value.
 If you set it to 110 bps, it runs at the speed of a Teletype Model 33 ASR, the most common terminal type used for the PDP-8/I, and most other early PDP-8 flavors.
-Later PDP-8s were often paired with (or integrated into!) glass TTYs such as the VT05, which flew along at 2400 bps.
-Then things got really fancy with the VT52, which screamed along at 9600 bps.
-Wowee!
+Later in the PDP-8's commercial life, faster glass terminals became available, though it was not always possible to use them at their maximum data rate, due to the primitive nature of I/O handling in those days.

 I'm not aware of a way to make SIMH slow the other I/O operations, such as disk access speeds, in order to emulate the speed of the actual